bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 See the man page `systemd.time` (under CALENDAR EVENTS) for more details about the syntax for `OnCalendar=`.

-## Transfer existing published recordings
+## Transfer published recordings from another server

 If you want to do the minimum amount of work to quickly make your existing recordings on an older BigBlueButton server, transfer the contents of the `/var/bigbluebutton/published` and `/var/bigbluebutton/unpublished` directories.
 In addition, to preserve the backup of the original raw media, you should transfer the contents of the `/var/bigbluebutton/recording/raw` directory.